 How to Get Positive Online Reviews

-If you want online reviews to work for you, the first thing you have to do is ask for them.
+If you want online reviews to work for you, you first have to ask for them.
 Of course, this implies that you’re asking for positive reviews.

 Unfortunately, many online customers don’t leave reviews unless prompted or asked, but many businesses choose not to ask because they think it’s a bit awkward.

-Well, yeah, but if you ask properly, no one will feel awkward.
+Yeah, but if you ask correctly, no one will feel awkward.